hathway/SwiftyJIRA/README.md

 # SwiftyJIRA

-SwiftyJIRA is a Cocoa Framework that wraps JIRA REST API.
+SwiftyJIRA is a JIRA SDK for iOS and OS X.

-JIRA version: 6.x
+Minimum JIRA version: 6.x

 ## Installation

 ## Usage